tresorama/shadcn-registry-ts/guides/readme.md

 ## How to launch it

-`cd guides && pnpm i && pnpm dev`
+`cd guides/astro && pnpm i && pnpm dev`

 ## Or read markdown files directly

-They are located in `guides/src/content/docs/guides`
+They are located in `guides/astro/src/content/docs/guides`